ASanchz85/Marvel/README.md

 In the back-end, I included the following dependencies: cors, dotenv and express.
 As well as, morgan and nodemon as devDependencies with the goal of easing the development process.

 The environment files are missed on purpose for security reasons and to be compliance with the API policies described on its terms and conditions.
 An example of each .env is provided below the script sections.

+To conclude, I created several tests for unit testing the core of the application using VITEST.
+I chose it due to its user interface and interactive terminal that makes easier to interact with each test.

 ## Main Scripts:
   note: you must surf to each folder (client and server) for running each script